AndrewRathbun/WMIParserStr/README.md

 ## Parameters

-Below is a current list of parameters, whether they're mandatory or optional, and a description of each switch.
+Below is a current list of mandatory or optional parameters and a description of each switch.

 `-input` - Mandatory - Input file (OBJECTS.DATA)

 `-output` - Optional - Output directory for analysis results.
-Tab delimited file
+Tab-delimited file

 `-strings` - Optional - Output directory to save the strings (not Unicode) of OBJECTS.DATA